Netcracker/qubership-version-exporter/docs/installation.md

 #### SSH collector parameters

-SSH collector is able to collect data over ssh by requests provided in configuration and exposes it as prometheus metrics.
+SSH collector is able to collect data over SSH by requests provided in configuration and exposes it as prometheus metrics.

 The parameters of `SSH collector` should be provided under the section: